 Of course, we always feel like undercutting any praise of an iPad camera by speculating on exactly how many people really rely on an iPad for camera work (isn't it rather inconvenient, size-wise?).
 But if you do - well, then the iPad Pro 9.7 is right up your street.

 One negative point: the Pro 9.7's high-powered camera lens sticks out a bit at the back.
-(This isn't an issue with the Air 2.)
+(This isn't an issue with the iPad.)
 If you lay the Pro flat on its back, particularly on a hard surface, then one corner is raised up awkwardly, and the camera lens scratches against the desk if you push it around.
-If you equip your iPad with a case or cover, however, this will be far less of a problem.
+If you equip your iPad Pro with a case or cover, however, this will be far less of a problem.

-In a move that will be highly signficant to some potential buyers (particularly creative and business users respectively) but trivial to others, Apple has made the iPad Pro 9.7in compatible with the Apple Pencil stylus and Smart Keyboard (in a smaller size).
+In a move that will be highly significant to some potential buyers (particularly creative and business users respectively) but trivial to others, Apple has made the iPad Pro 9.7in compatible with the Apple Pencil stylus and Smart Keyboard (in a smaller size).

 The former is an unalloyed joy: the Apple Pencil, while extremely expensive as styluses go, is about the best stylus any iPad owner could want.
 It's nicely balanced, lag-free and nice to look at.
 It only works with iPad Pros.